mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 Instead of a commute straight home, I rode to _Beacon Hill Park_, through _James Bay_ before hitting the bike path north; hit green lights the entire way too!
 I knew that there is real ride this afternoon but this was one last opportunity to _"feel"_ my legs and importantly, Sunday's forecasted temperature after a hard swim.
 I was pressing a bit, pacing with a dude on an e-bike.

+The race bike is now set up for the weekend.
 ![Argon 18 E-118 NEXT](/assets/jpg/bike-20220525.jpeg)
-I didn't get the remaining 60 minutes on the TT bike afterwork.
-I did take the time to set up the bike for the race this weekend.

 <!---->
 ## THURSDAY MAY 26 🌧
 Sleep **4** | Fatigue **3** | Stress **3** | Soreness **4**